LukaAvbreht/Social_graphs/project/project_part1.md

 movie differ from their usual style.

 We were also thinking of comparing sentiment of overviews of movies to the movies itself.

+In the end we will try to create the perfect movie.
+Take word-clouds to create a new title.
+Take the most popular genre...

 Thanks for your attention.
 Hope you like our ideas.
 If you have any suggestions please feel free to talk with us!